pramodsinghlodhi/NowFiber24/README.md

 7. Select **"Start in production mode"**.
 Click **"Next"**.
 8. Choose a Cloud Firestore location.
 Select a location closest to your users for the best performance.
 Click **"Enable"**.

-**E. Create a Service Account (CRITICAL FOR SERVER-SIDE AUTH):**
+**E. Create a Service Account (For Seeding Script Only):**
-The backend server requires a service account to securely interact with Firebase and Google Cloud services (like Genkit).
+The one-time database seeding script requires admin privileges.

 1. In the Firebase Console, click the gear icon next to **Project Overview** and select **Project settings**.
 2. Go to the **Service accounts** tab.
 3. Click the **"Generate new private key"** button.
 A warning will appear; click **"Generate key"** to confirm.
 4. A JSON file will be downloaded to your computer. **Treat this file like a password; it is highly sensitive.** Rename it to `serviceAccountKey.json`.
-5. Move this `serviceAccountKey.json` file to the root directory of your project. **This file is already listed in `.gitignore`, so it will NOT be committed to your repository.**
+5. Move this `serviceAccountKey.json` file to the root directory of your project. **This file is already listed in `.gitignore`, so it will NOT be committed to your repository.** This key is **only** used by the `db:seed` script and is not needed for the application to run.

 **F. Deploy Security Rules (CRITICAL STEP):**
 Your database is currently locked down.
 You must deploy the included security rules to allow the app to access data.